play 1 minute recap

 Could we make better use of the professional photography at our fingertips and have photos of each hotel play a larger role in the search results?

-The existing hotel card (left) and (right) a mobile concept prototype where photographs of the hotel are the focus of each search result.
+The existing hotel card (first) and a mobile concept prototype (second) where photographs of the hotel are the focus of each search result, and unique amenities are highlighted.

-Could we hide second-level information about each hotel (and display it when a user hovers) in order to reduce visual clutter on the search result cards on desktop?
+Could we hide second-level information about each hotel (and display it on hover) in order to reduce visual clutter on the search result cards on desktop?

 Desktop concept prototype where only the most important information appears by default.
 When a user demonstrates interest and cursors over the card to take a closer look at the hotel, categories of photos like rooms, shared spaces, amenities, and exterior appear on hover.